awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

    + **User data**: You can specify user data to configure an instance during launch, or to run a configuration script\.
 To attach a file, select the **As file** option and browse for the file to attach\.

 1. The AMI you selected includes one or more volumes of storage, including the root device volume\.
 On the **Add Storage** page, you can specify additional volumes to attach to the instance by choosing **Add New Volume**\.
 You can configure the following options for each volume:
    + **Type**: Select instance store or Amazon EBS volumes to associate with your instance\.
-The type of volume available in the list depends on the instance type you've chosen\.
+The types of volume available in the list depend on the instance type you've chosen\.
 For more information, see [Amazon EC2 Instance Store](InstanceStorage.md) and [Amazon EBS Volumes](EBSVolumes.md)\.
    + **Device**: Select from the list of available device names for the volume\.
    + **Snapshot**: Enter the name or ID of the snapshot from which to restore a volume\.
-You can also search for public snapshots by typing text into the **Snapshot** field\.
+You can also search for available shared and public snapshots by typing text into the **Snapshot** field\.
 Snapshot descriptions are case\-sensitive\.
    + **Size**: For Amazon EBS\-backed volumes, you can specify a storage size\.
 Even if you have selected an AMI and instance that are eligible for the free tier, to stay within the free tier, you must keep under 30 GiB of total storage\.
 **Note**
 Linux AMIs require GPT partition tables and GRUB 2 for boot volumes 2 TiB \(2048 GiB\) or larger\.
 Many Linux AMIs today use the MBR partitioning scheme, which only supports up to 2047 GiB boot volumes\.
 If your instance does not boot with a boot volume that is 2 TiB or larger, the AMI you are using may be limited to a 2047 GiB boot volume size\.
 Non\-boot volumes do not have this limitation on Linux instances\.